Walk Behind Trenchers: How Fast Do the Move When Active

 How fast will a walk-behind trencher dig?

-As earlier stated, a decent walk-behind trencher can dig somewhere in the neighborhood of between 1- 1.75 feet every minute, depending largely on the soil conditions.
 Notwithstanding, some manufacturers claim to offer trenching versions that are even quicker.
-Whatever the case, it’s important to recognize that the depth of the trench is undoubtedly important.
+Whatever the case, it’s essential to recognize that the depth of the trench is undoubtedly significant.

 Which walk-behind trencher is suitable for doing jobs around my yard?

 The smallest walk-behind trencher has a maximum cut depth of 12 inches and cuts 3 inches wide, making it ideal for little chores around the yard.
-This machine is fully manual and has a pull start.
+This machine is entirely manual and has a pull start.

 It features three adjustable notches with depths of 4′′, 8′′, and 12′′.
 A little kicker on the rear pulls the machine backward as you cut.